marccgrau/xai_budgeting/README.md

 This project implements a data processing and machine learning pipeline using a Makefile for automation.
 The pipeline includes steps for fetching data, merging, transforming, tuning and training a CatBoost model, and finally evaluating the model's performance.

 ## Dependencies
-Install all necessar dependencies, make sure you have poetry installed.
+Install all necessary dependencies, make sure you have poetry installed.

 Command:
 ```shell